 The park is actually pretty small, and the entry cost is an unbeatable 800Yen ($7.50!).
-Once you arrive at the bottom of the park, it’s about a 20-30 minute walk, a few steep steps for the first 200 m, then a gentle stroll for the rest of the journey, through the beautiful forest.
+Once you arrive at the bottom of the park, it’s about a 20-30 minute walk.
+There are a few steep steps for the first 200 m.
+But then it’s a gentle stroll for the rest of the journey, through the beautiful forest.
 If you come in winter, it’s like something out of Narnia, beautiful snow-capped trees and mountains.
-Finally you reach the ticket office, another small climb up 100m or so of steps, pay your money and you’re in!
+Finally, you reach the ticket office.
+Another small climb up 100m or so of steps, pay your money and you’re in!

 Best time to visit the Jigokudani Snow Monkeys Japan